ZacksAmber/KNN-of-CKD/README.md

 ## Conclusion

-With `k=1` and the attributes of `Hemoglobin` and `Glucose`, We have 98.37% accuracy for predicting if a person has CKD by applying the `KNN` algorithm.
+With `k=1` and the attributes of `Hemoglobin` and `Glucose`, We have 98.56% accuracy for predicting if a person has CKD by applying the `KNN` algorithm.

 The CKD dataset has a clear separation in `Hemoglobin` and `Glucose`.
-Thus we only need these two attributes with `k=1` to make a accurate prediction.
+Thus we only need these two attributes with `k=1` to make an accurate prediction.
 For more complicated datasets, we can use more than two attributes and let the `KNN` module find the best k for prediction.